17-11-70: Background

-According to longtime NYC radio personality Dave Herman (who can be heard at the beginning and end of the album), Elton John cut his hand at some point during the performance, and by the end of the show, the piano keys were covered with blood.
+According to longtime New York City radio personality Dave Herman (who can be heard at the beginning and end of the album), John cut his hand at some point during the performance, and by the end of the show, the piano keys were covered with blood.

 John and his band performed 13 songs during the radio broadcast.
 The original album included only six of the songs; a seventh, "Amoreena," appeared as a bonus track on the album's 1996 CD reissue.
-The other six performances remained until 2017 officially unreleased: "I Need You to Turn To", "Your Song", "Country Comfort", "Border Song", "Indian Sunset" and "My Father's Gun".
+The other six performances remained officially unreleased until 2017.
+They were "I Need You to Turn To", "Your Song", "Country Comfort", "Border Song", "Indian Sunset" and "My Father's Gun".

-John has stated in several interviews that he believes that this recording is his best live performance.
+Elton John has stated in several interviews that he believes that this recording is his best live performance.
 He has also cited the album as a great showcase for the musicianship of drummer Nigel Olsson and bassist Dee Murray.
-It is also the only officially released example of what John's live band sounded like prior to the arrival of guitarist Davey Johnstone, who wouldn't be a member until the release of Honky Château in 1972.
+It is also the only officially released example of what John's live band sounded like prior to the arrival of guitarist Davey Johnstone, who was not a member until the release of Honky Château in 1972.

 To commemorate the 10th Record Store Day, on 22 April 2017, John served as the first-ever worldwide Record Store Day Legend and released an expanded, double-vinyl version of the album.
 Retitled 17-11-70+, the release reinstates seven additional songs from the concert, making it the most complete official edition of the show available in any format.
 "Amoreena," previously available on the 1996 CD reissue, makes its first appearance on vinyl.